anodot/anodot_aws_usage/README.md

 ## Installation and package build
 ---
+Some notes before you start:
-Build and installation are performed with make tool via Docker (Docker Engine must be avilable).
+- Building and installation of the lambda file is performed with the make tool via Docker.
+Please make sure you have a Docker Engine avilable.
+- For creation of the neccessary infratructure we will use terraform (https://www.terraform.io/docs/index.html)

-All neccessary tasks are described in Makefile.
+- All neccessary tasks are described in the Makefile below.
+- To upload the lambda function to AWS you need to create a zip archive with the binary file you've built

-Run make help to see all available tasks
+Run "make help" to see all available tasks:

 ```bash
 make help
  Available tasks: